grantlouisales/SeniorProjectSRS/README.md

 - API calls to check valid relationships between patron and ancestor.
 - User Interface testing on campaign landing pages.
 - Cancelation of QA tasks.
+- Endpoint to get status using the job id.
 - All features can be done in integration, beta, and production.

 <br>